-Our type language is a variant of the calculus of constructions [11] extended with inductive definitions (with both small and large elimination) [34, 41].
-We omitted parameterized inductive kinds and dependent large elimination to simplify our presentation, however, all our metatheoretic proofs carry over to a language that includes them.
+Our type language is a variant of the calculus of constructions [Coquand and Huet 1988] extended with inductive definitions (with both small and large elimination) [Paulin-Mohring 1993; Werner 1994].
+We omitted parameterized inductive kinds and dependent large elimination to simplify our presentation, however, all our meta-theoretic proofs carry over to a language that includes them.
 We support η -reduction in our language while the official Coq system does not.
-The proofs for the properties of TL are adapted from Geuvers [17] and Werner [41] (which in turn borrows ideas from Altenkirch [1]); the main difference is that our language has kind-schema variables and a new product formation rule (Ext, Kind) which are not in Werner's system.
+The proofs for the properties of TL are adapted from Geuvers [1993] and Werner [1994] (which in turn borrows ideas from Altenkirch [1993]); the main difference is that our language has kind-schema variables and a new product formation rule (Ext, Kind) which are not in Werner's system.

-The Coq proof assistant provides support for extracting programs from proofs [34].
+The Coq proof assistant provides support for extracting programs from proofs [Paulin-Mohring 1993].
 It separates propositions and sets into two distinct universes Prop and Set.
 We do not distinguish between them because we are not aiming to extract programs from our proofs, instead, we are using proofs as specifications for our computation terms.

-Burstall and McKinna [7] proposed the notion of deliverables, which is essentially the same as our notion of certified binaries.
+Burstall and McKinna [1991] proposed the notion of deliverables, which is essentially the same as our notion of certified binaries.
 They use dependent strong sums to model each deliverable and give its categorical semantics.
 Their work does not support programs with effects and has all the problems mentioned in Section 2.3.

-Xi and Pfenning's DML [44] is the first language that nicely combines dependent types with programs that may involve effects.
+Xi and Pfenning's DML [Xi and Pfenning 1999] is the first language that nicely combines dependent types with programs that may involve effects.
 Our ideas of using singleton types and lifting the level of the proof language are directly inspired by their work.
 DML does not support explicit proofs in its type language; any assertions (or constraints) must be resolved fully automatically in order to ensure decidable typechecking.
 As a result, DML's assertion language only allows integer linear inequalities.
 Our system, on the other hand, allows arbitrary propositions and proofs.
 An assertion in our system can use any integer constraints but a certified program must explicitly provide proofs on how these constraints are satisfied.
 Our system is best suited for use in compiler typed intermediate languages while the DML type system is more suitable for use in a source programming language.
-Another difference is that DML does not define the Ω kind as an inductive definition so it does not support intensional type analysis [39] and it is unclear how it can preserve proofs during compilation.
+Another difference is that DML does not define the Ω kind as an inductive definition so it does not support intensional type analysis [Trifonov et al. 2000] and it is unclear how it can preserve proofs during compilation.

 We have discussed the relationship between our work and those on PCC, typed assembly languages, and intensional type analysis in Section 1.
-Inductive definitions subsume and generalize earlier systems on intensional type analysis [21, 14, 39]; the type-analysis construct in the computation language can be eliminated using the technique proposed by Crary et al. [16].
+Inductive definitions subsume and generalize earlier systems on intensional type analysis [Harper and Morrisett 1995; Crary and Weirich 1999; Trifonov et al. 2000]; the type-analysis construct in the computation language can be eliminated using the technique proposed by Crary et al. [1998].